MOSS BUREAU PARTNERS

 In the April 2012 issue of Metropolis magazine, Jennifer Kabat writes in her feature story, ‘Murray’s Next Act’, “...
-Moss is no ordinary mortal, but one who has defined the design decade, who helps to see how we see objects”.
+Moss is no ordinary mortal, but one who has defined the design decade, who helped shape how we see objects”.

 Murray Moss is the founder and creative mind behind the internationally renowned Moss design gallery, established in 1994 in what was then New York’s SoHo art district.
 Becoming an ‘anchor/destination’, Moss gallery is acknowledged to have been the infamous catalyst for the rapid metamorphosis of that entire district from art galleries to a design district.

 Moss, a former fashion entrepreneur, in 1990 set out to elevate the public’s criteria for evaluating industrial product design, expanding the definition of ‘good design’, and illuminating the multitude of briefs designers usually bring to a project.
 His agenda was not only to discover those ‘bonus’ narrative elements in the material world, but also to invent more effective ways of exposing them to the general public, so that they become not only evident, but valued.